ladybug-tools/spider/gbxml-viewer/README.md

 * Save time with gbXML files that are frequently updated

+### CAM Module ~ First person camera Menu
+* Optional first person camera enables model fly-through
+	* Fly through and around your models.
+	* Use cursor keys or WASD keys.
+	* Click on the icons at bottom of your screen
+	* Use mouse, menu or cursor keys to control full range of motion
+	* 3D avatar guides you through space

+### ANA Module ~ Sun Path / Analemmas Menu
+* Sun path diagrams with analemmas
+	Uses Ladybug Tools / Spider Solar Calculator to position Sun correctly for lat/lon at any month, day and hour
+* Screen capture to video
+	* Currently only on previous release

+### GAL Module / Sample gbXML File galleries
+* Uses GitHub API to obtain directory listings and load gbXML files in several selected repositories
+	* gbXML.org sample files
+	* Spider Build Well project files
+	* Various files used for testing

+Behind the Scenes

 ### THR ~ Code

 * All plain vanilla client-side JavaScript